pereiralex/sms-appointment-scheduler/README.md

 # AI SMS Appointment Scheduler

-An AI-powered SMS appointment scheduler that demonstrates how to build intelligent conversation flows using Azure Communication Services and Azure OpenAI.
-When customers text your business number, they get automatic appointment reminders and can reschedule through natural conversation.
+An AI-powered SMS appointment scheduler that demonstrates natural-language conversation flows using Azure Communication Services and Azure OpenAI.
+In this demo, the flow begins when a customer texts your business number; from there, the app simulates reminders and supports rescheduling through conversation to show the end-to-end pattern quickly.

+Note: In production, reminders are typically triggered by external systems or scheduled jobs (e.g., a 24-hour pre-appointment event published to Event Grid).
+This sample uses inbound SMS as the trigger to keep the setup simple and self-contained.

 ## What This Demo Shows